Here are a few from our free guide called Digital Nomad Escape Plan: From Cubicle to Chiang Mai, Thailand.

 In order to learn more about their ASEAN-wide promotion, visit their website.

 This an excerpt from Digital Nomad Escape Plan: From Cubicle to Chiang Mai, Thailand (it’s 100% free for download).

 Did I miss anything?
 Let everyone know in the comments!

-Related: Save money on vaccinations for Thailand, and just about anywhere else.
+Related: Save money on vaccinations for Thailand.

 If you liked this post, pin one of these!